Kangaroo Point (Qld)

 Kangaroo Point lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of February 2026, the estimated population of the suburb of Kangaroo Point (Qld) is around 11,898.
-This represents an increase of 2,209 people since the 2021 Census, which reported a population of 9,689.
-The current resident population estimate of 11,825, as per AreaSearch's analysis of June 2024 ABS ERP data release and additional validated new addresses, indicates a growth rate of 22.8% since the 2021 Census.
-This growth is reflected in a high population density ratio of 8,945 persons per square kilometer, placing Kangaroo Point (Qld) within the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 70.0% of overall population gains during recent periods, with other drivers such as interstate migration and natural growth also being positive factors.
-Future projections, based on ABS/Geoscience Australia data released in 2024 using 2022 as the base year, forecast a significant population increase for Kangaroo Point (Qld), expecting an addition of 4,555 persons by 2041, reflecting a gain of 37.6% over the 17-year period.
+As per AreaSearch's analysis of ABS population updates and new addresses validated by them, the suburb of Kangaroo Point (Qld) had an estimated population of around 12,110 as of May 2026.
+This figure represents a growth of 2,421 people (25.0%) since the 2021 Census, which recorded a population of 9,689 people in the suburb.
+The latest estimated resident population of 12,101 was derived from AreaSearch's examination of the ABS's ERP data release in June 2025 and an additional 623 validated new addresses since the Census date.
+This results in a population density ratio of 9,105 persons per square kilometer, placing Kangaroo Point (Qld) within the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate surpassed both the national average (9.3%) and state average since the 2021 Census, indicating it as a significant growth leader in the region.
+Overseas migration contributed approximately 70.0% of Kangaroo Point (Qld)'s population gains during recent periods, with other factors such as interstate migration and natural growth also being positive contributors.

 Frequently Asked Questions - Population